zwebbs/gardnersnake/README.md

 pip install gardnersnake
 ```

 This repo can also be cloned, built and installed from source using its `setup.py` file.
+A separate requirements.txt file is provided for building compatible environments using ```venv```

 ```bash
 git clone https://github.com/zwebbs/gardnersnake.git